 - Select "Read & Write Gold".

 - Download the Mac or Windows PC version, as appropriate.

 The Read and Write (R&W) Gold software program appears as a floating toolbar at the top of the computer screen that will read PDFs, websites, and other digital text on the screen aloud.
 It also has a large, comprehensive collection of tools to help students with writing assignments, research, and studying.
 R&W Gold is available for both Mac and Windows.
-If R&W Gold is not an option, please download our Technology Apps document, for a list of other accessible technology (including other free text-to-speech readers).
 Learn more in these brief videos:

 (3) BUILT-IN ACCESSIBILITY TOOLS